Jardilou/5EOES-Embedded-Project/README.md

 cw.program_target(scope, cw.programmers.STM32FProgrammer, "../../firmware/mcu/stm32-gpio-tristate/gpio-tristate-{}.hex".format(PLATFORM))
 ```

-Once this is done, let us inspect what shows up on the Serial Monitor.
+Once this is finished, below is what should show up on the Serial Monitor.

 ---